 "First Forest Service Nursery in District 6 located on the Columbia National Forest at Wind River.
 I assisted Mr. Miner for one season in 1914 at this nursery."
 Photo from the narrative of Albert K. Weisendanger, Mt.
 Hood National Forest.

-In his 18-page narrative narrative sent to Gifford Pinchot from Portland, Oregon in the fall of 1940, Forest Ranger/ Old Timer Thornton P. Munger described himself as a "one-man research section" and a "one-man silvics section" sent to tackle various jobs in the field and forest.
-The work of the first foresters required a pioneering spirit with a willingness to experiment, particularly when it came to the planting of various tree species.
+In his 18-page narrative narrative sent to Gifford Pinchot from Portland, Oregon in the fall of 1940, Thornton T. Munger described himself as a "one-man research section" and a "one-man silvics section" sent to tackle various jobs in the field and forest.
+The work of the Old Timers required a pioneering spirit with a willingness to experiment, particularly when it came to the planting of various tree species.

-Answering Pinchot's request to give him "the reason or influence that made you go into forestry," Munger wrote:
+Pinchot requested that each Old Timer send "the reason or influence that made you go into forestry."
+On this topic, Munger wrote:

 "The first suggestion that I should choose forestry as a profession came to me from my sister Eleanor (Mrs. Philip P. Wells) when I was a freshman in Yale College.
 She said, 'Why don't you take up this new thing, forestry, that Gifford Pinchot is starting.
 You like the out-of-doors and he says the country needs foresters and it is a fine life for a young man.'
 The Yale Forest School, founded by the Pinchot family the year before, was only a few blocks from my home.
 It was attracting much attention as a new field of activity and with a natural bent towards studying and collecting flowers, and a love of the outdoor life it was natural that I should take her suggestion to heart."

-In the summer of 1902, Munger attended an 8-week course in forestry held by Yale Forest School in Milford, Pennsylvania.
-His life story is representative of the history of a young man gifted with an opportunity to serve.
-After a summer of field excursions, lectures by Pinchot, Overton Price, and the landscape architect Frederick Law Olmsted, Munger applied for a position with the Bureau of Forestry.
-Pay: $25 a month to make a study of white birch and poplar in Maine.
-"I counted rings, made stem analyses, learned woodsmanship under our French Canadian ax man, and got my first real taste of primitive life in the Maine wilderness and liked it," he wrote.
+Munger's life story is representative of many young men gifted with an opportunity to serve.
+In the summer of 1902, Munger attended an 8-week course in forestry held at the Yale Forest School in Milford, Pennsylvania.
+After a summer of field excursions and lectures by experts such as Pinchot, Overton Price, and the landscape architect Frederick Law Olmsted, Munger applied for a position with the Bureau of Forestry to make a study of white birch and poplar in Maine.
+Salary: $25 a month.
+Munger wrote: "I counted rings, made stem analyses, learned woodsmanship under our French Canadian ax man, and got my first real taste of primitive life in the Maine wilderness and liked it."

-In his youth, Munger, like many of the first foresters, crisscrossed the country traveling from Maine back to Milford, then to Alabama, then to the Pacific Northwest.
-"In the two years of the forest school hours were forgotten," he wrote Pinchot.
+Like many of the Old Timers, Munger crisscrossed the country in his youth, traveling from Maine to Milford, from Milford to Alabama and on to the Pacific Northwest.
+Reflecting on his early training at Yale Forest School, Munger wrote: "In the two years of the forest school hours were forgotten," he wrote Pinchot.
 "There was keen zest to learn all about this new field.
 The call of the country for service and the lure of the West whetted our enthusiasm.
 Employment on graduation seemed assured."

-As Pinchot read Munger's letter, he placed a vertical pencil line beside points in Munger's letter that likely made him smile: "It is evidence of the vision, progressiveness, and scientific spirit of the Forest Service that even under the pressure to take over the administration of a tremendous acreage of almost unknown and undeveloped public forests with a ridiculously small crew of very young men, research was not neglected....the courage of the Forest Service and of its young personnel in tackling jobs of all magnitudes and degrees of complexity is quite amazing.
+As Pinchot read Munger's letter, he drew a vertical pencil line on the right-hand side of the text next to points where Munger made him smile: "It is evidence of the vision, progressiveness, and scientific spirit of the Forest Service that even under the pressure to take over the administration of a tremendous acreage of almost unknown and undeveloped public forests with a ridiculously small crew of very young men, research was not neglected....the courage of the Forest Service and of its young personnel in tackling jobs of all magnitudes and degrees of complexity is quite amazing.
 And it is still more amazing that throughout the Service most jobs were accomplished acceptably."